Photo: courtesy of Don Dennes (Flacko man) via Flickr. 2010

 The Museum also has a significant collection of wartime memorabilia and war souvenirs, and a comprehensive catalogue of Eugowra Service Personnel.

-The Museum is always open Wednesdays to Sundays 11am till 4pm and on all other days by prior arrangement.
+The Museum is always open Fridays, Saturdays and Sundays 11am till 4pm and on all other days by prior arrangement.
 Coach groups are very welcome but please phone in advance: Contact Elaine 6859 2820 or Judy 6859 2218.